The Iranian-flagged Touska is seen from the USS Spruance, as it intercepts the cargo ship. Photo: Centcom

 Bookmark

-President Donald Trump on Sunday said the US Navy had shot out the engine room of an Iranian-flagged cargo chip as it tried to breach a naval blockade, and then seized the stricken vessel in the Gulf of Oman.
+US President Donald Trump said on Sunday that American naval forces shot out the engine room of an Iranian-flagged cargo ship as it tried to breach a naval blockade, then seized the stricken vessel in the Gulf of Oman.

-Mr Trump said the vessel, named Touska, had tried to get through the US blockade but that “it did not go well for them”.
+Mr Trump said the vessel, named Touska, tried to get through the US blockade but that it "did not go well for them”.

 He said the Treasury Department had earlier imposed sanctions on the Touska.

-The US military's Central Command later published an account of the interception and said Spruance had disabled Touska’s propulsion by firing several rounds from the destroyer’s 5-inch MK 45 Gun into Touska’s engine room.
+The US military's Central Command later published an account of the interception and said the Spruance disabled Touska’s propulsion by firing several rounds from the destroyer’s 5-inch MK 45 Gun into its engine room.